Walter Benjamin: Exile and death

-In 1937 Benjamin worked on "Das Paris des Second Empire bei Baudelaire" ("The Paris of the Second Empire in Baudelaire"), met Georges Bataille (to whom he later entrusted the Arcades Project manuscript), and joined the College of Sociology (which he would criticize for its "pre-fascist aestheticism.")
-In 1938 he paid a last visit to Brecht, who was exiled to Denmark.
-Meanwhile, the Nazi régime stripped German Jews of their German citizenship; now a stateless man, Benjamin was arrested by the French government and incarcerated for three months in a prison camp near Nevers, in central Burgundy.
+In 1937 Benjamin worked on "Das Paris des Second Empire bei Baudelaire" ("The Paris of the Second Empire in Baudelaire"), met Georges Bataille (to whom he later entrusted the Arcades Project manuscript), and joined the College of Sociology (which he would criticize for its "pre-fascist aestheticism").
+In 1938 he paid his last visit to Brecht in Denmark.
+Meanwhile, the Nazi régime had stripped German Jews of their citizenship; now stateless, Benjamin was arrested by the French government and incarcerated for three months in a prison camp near Nevers.

 Returning to Paris in January 1940, he drafted "Über den Begriff der Geschichte" ("On the Concept of History", later published as "Theses on the Philosophy of History").
-While the Wehrmacht was pushing back the French Army, on 13 June Benjamin and his sister fled Paris to the town of Lourdes, just a day before the Germans entered the capital with orders to arrest him at his flat.
-In August, he obtained a travel visa to the U.S. that Horkheimer had negotiated for him.
-In eluding the Gestapo, Benjamin planned to travel to the U.S. from neutral Portugal, which he expected to reach via Francoist Spain, then ostensibly a neutral country.
+While the Wehrmacht was pushing back the French Army, on 13 June Benjamin and his sister fled Paris to Lourdes, just a day before the Germans entered the capital with orders to arrest him at his flat.
+In August, he obtained a travel visa to the United States that Horkheimer had negotiated for him.
+In eluding the Gestapo, Benjamin planned to travel to the US from neutral Portugal, which he expected to reach via Francoist Spain, then ostensibly a neutral country.